toy-crane/cc-playbook/README.md

 # CC Playbook

-A collection of skills, custom commands, hooks, and resources for Claude Code.
+A collection of skills, custom commands, hooks, agents, and resources for Claude Code.

 ## What's Inside